Factors Causing the American Obesity Epidemic

 When you look at the original food pyramid that most of us grew up with it, more emphasis was placed on servings of processed grain products, such as breads, pastas, cereals and rices.
 These high carbohydrate products are exactly what was packing on the pounds.

 Less emphasis was placed on eating healthy oils and fats, which is exactly what your body needs to promote healthy active brain function.
-In fact, we were directed that a diet low in fats and sugars were healthier.
+In fact, we were directed that a diet low in fats and sugar substitutes were healthier.
 Industries popped up literally overnight to bring us low-fat food alternatives and lots of sugar-free options, none of which are actually good for your body!
 In fact, studies have shown artificial sweeteners are linked to cancers, gut biome damage and migraines.

 Eventually the USDA (United States Department of Agriculture) changed its food pyramid in 2005 to a newer version called MyPyramid, which was then replaced in 2011 with their new food representation called MyPlate.
 Emphasis is placed on what food group item should be placed on a plate and in what portion sizes.
 They are getting closer but still have work to do.